wpdb::delete()

 No Hooks.

-.
-The number of rows updated, or false on error.
+Int|false.
+The number of deleted rows or 0 if nothing was deleted. false is returned on query error.

 Usage